 Cooked or raw vegetables

 - At 5 PM. take 2 Dulcolax tablets with 8 ounces of water.

 The day before your colonoscopy:

-It is important to drink a lot of fluids the day before the procedure.
-The preparation can be dehydrating.
+Drink at least 8 glasses of water or clear liquids.
+It is important to drink fluids the day before the procedure to keep you hydrated.
 The more you drink, the better you will feel.

 The day of your colonoscopy: